MetaSoft-IOT/safecar-backend/README.md

 - Predictive maintenance triggers
 - Real-time vehicle health monitoring

+### Payments Context

+The Payments Context is responsible for managing subscription billing through Stripe integration.
+This context handles payment processing, subscription lifecycle management, and plan limitations enforcement.
+Its features include:

+- Create Stripe checkout sessions for subscription plans (BASIC, PROFESSIONAL, PREMIUM).
+- Handle Stripe webhook events for subscription lifecycle.
+- Manage subscription records linked to workshop owners.
+- Enforce plan-based limitations (e.g., maximum number of mechanics per plan).
+- Integration with Stripe API for secure payment processing.

+The Payments Context provides the following subscription plans:
+- **BASIC**: Up to 3 mechanics per workshop
+- **PROFESSIONAL**: Up to 10 mechanics per workshop
+- **PREMIUM**: Up to 30 mechanics per workshop

+This context operates independently with minimal coupling to other bounded contexts, following the principle of separation of concerns.
+Payment processing is handled entirely through Stripe's secure infrastructure, and subscription data is stored locally for plan enforcement.

 ### Shared Context

 The Shared Context provides common infrastructure components, domain model elements, and cross-cutting concerns used by all other bounded contexts.
 It includes: